ibm-cloud-docs/vmwaresolutions/vcenter/vrw-planning.md

 * [Veeam 11](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview)
 * [Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations)
 * [HyTrust CloudControl](/docs/vmwaresolutions?topic=vmwaresolutions-htcc_considerations)
-* [Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview) (the service is for **Edge services cluster with Juniper vSRX**, and it is available to single-zone VMware instances only)
+* [Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview).
+This service is included when you choose **Edge services cluster with Juniper vSRX**.
+It is available for single-zone and multizone instances.
 * [vRealize Operations and Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview)

 The VMware HCX™ service is optional for VMware Regulated Workloads, and it is available to single-zone VMware instances only.
 For more information, see [Planning for VMware HCX](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning#vc_planning-addon-services-hcx).